ANCOR’s Business Acumen One-Stop

 To ensure our members have ready access to information, resources, and updates, we’ve created this Business Acumen One-Stop for your convenience.
 Should you have questions or are interested in additional information, please contact Kim Opsahl, ANCOR’s Business Acumen Project Manager at email@example.com.

-Make sure your perspective is reflected in the Disability Network Business Acumen project's Environmental Scan by completing the survey at your earliest convenience.
-It should take you less than 30 minutes to complete.
+There is still time left to share your perspective through the Disability Network Business Acumen project's Environmental Scan by completing the survey at your earliest convenience.
+The survey will be open through May 31st.
 The results will be used develop tools and resources that NASUAD, ANCOR, and the other project partners will design to help organizations improve their ability to work with managed care organizations, accountable care organizations, and other health systems.

 What is the Disability Network Business Acumen project?